C.U.R.E. - Our Certain Unalienable Rights Endowment

 There are barely, I’d say, 5 members of Congress – both houses – who could make a living outside of the bubble of Washington, DC, where the only skill that matters (left or right) is being able to gain access.
 These men and women are feeble-minded, arrogant, generally rude and otherwise not fit for polite society as generally known to most Americans.

 In the end, the cocoon they have created for themselves makes them believe they are bullet-proof, all-powerful and invulnerable.
 Weiner just happened to get caught by a TYPO.
-The rest of them are just as guilty – not of sexual misconduct (who really cares) but of an arrogant disregard for any standards beyond this ONE: what’s a legal way to raise money and exercise the powers of their office.
+The rest of them are just as guilty – not of sexual misconduct (who really cares) but of an arrogant disregard for any standards beyond this ONE: what’s a legal (ethics do not exist) way to raise enough money to retain the powers of office.
 Nothing – repeat, nothing – else matters to the whole lot of them.

 They’re a bunch of weiners and we’re the losers.